astronomer/docs/learn/airflow-kafka.md

 ### EventTriggersFunctionOperator

 The EventTriggersFunctionOperator is a [deferrable operator](https://docs.astronomer.io/learn/deferrable-operators) that waits for a specific message to be published to one or more Kafka topics, similar to the AwaitKafkaMessageOperator.
-Unlike the AwaitKafkaMessageOperator, the EventTriggersFunctionOperator will continue listening until the task is stopped by an external criteria such as a timeout of the DAG itself.
-If this external criteria isn't met, this task will stay in a deferred state indefinitely as long as the DAG is running.
+Unlike the AwaitKafkaMessageOperator, the EventTriggersFunctionOperator will continue listening until the task is stopped by an external criterion such as a timeout of the DAG itself.
+If this external criterion isn't met, this task will stay in a deferred state indefinitely as long as the DAG is running.
 You can view an example DAG using this operator in the [`astronomer-providers` repository](https://github.com/astronomer/airflow-provider-kafka/blob/main/example_dags/listener_dag_function.py).

 You can define the following parameters for this operator: